rochars/wavefile/README.md

 wav.fromALaw();
 ```

+Decoding always result in 16-bit audio.

 ## mu-Law
-16-bit wave files can be encoded as mu-Law:
+16-bit wave files (mono or stereo) can be encoded as mu-Law:
 ```javascript
 // Encode a 16-bit wave file as 8-bit mu-law:
 wav.toMuLaw();
 ```

+If the audio is not 16-bit it will be converted to 16-bit before compressing.

 To decode 8-bit mu-Law as 16-bit linear PCM:
 ```javascript